 If you are following the herd, you may not make a quick fortune.
 But if you are going against the herd, you have a high chance to be wrong.
 You need to think about which assets have the ability to preserve value and that is where the money will flow too.

 I also want to caution you that at this level, the stock market is no longer cheap.
 You need to be extremely mindful not to take excessive leverage during this period as you don’t want to be caught in the situation to force sell your positions due to volatilities.

-As a fee-based independent adviser, I help my clients evaluate and manage their investment portfolios.
-If this is what you are looking for, submit the form below for a non-obligatory discussion.
+As a licensed financial adviser, I provide independent investment advice and help my clients manage their investment portfolio.
+If you need someone to help you with your investment journey, submit the form below for a non-obligatory discussion.